chibiboba/JS-202/My Notes/Cheet Sheet.md

 - The different length values available to use within CSS, including pixels, percentages, and em units

 We still have a lot to cover, but the fundamentals are starting to fall into place.
 Within the next few lessons we’ll continue to dive in to CSS, and our website will really begin to take shape.

+# Using the Chrome Inspector

+- You'll sometimes want to determine what styles an element on a web page uses, and how it got those styles.
+The complex rules of the cascade, specificity, inheritance, and importance sometimes make this determination hard.
+In modern browsers, a tool called the **Inspector** provides you with all the information the browser has for each element.
+It lets you look at each element's current CSS settings, determine how it received those styles, and even permits changing their values temporarily.

+- The Inspector is part of a larger and more powerful tool often called the **Developer Tools**, such as that found in Google Chrome.
+Since we're using Chrome as our primary development browser, we'll take some time now to learn how to use these tools in Chrome.

+- Use Command-Option-I (on Macs) or Control-Shift-I (other systems).